A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 series one series two series

-Many academic and scientific words keep their original Latin/Greek plural forms.
+Many academic, scientific, and technical words keep their original Latin or Greek plural transformations.

 leaf leaves